Electrical Contractor Course

 • Evaluate the labour costs and profit margins associated with a small contracting business.

-Your spouse is welcome to join you, free of charge, for the second week of the Contractors Program so they may gain the knowledge required to support you to run your contracting business.
+Your spouse is welcome to join you, free of charge, for the Management Representative portion (delivered over five consecutive days) of the Electrical Contractor course so they may gain the knowledge required to support you in operating your contracting business.
+Please notify us to ensure they will have a seat in class.

 A CTF Subsidy may apply to your enrolment.
 Please see their website and refer to the “Levy & Funding Guidelines” for more information - https://ctf.wa.gov.au/industry/funding-support/